MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 ### Target binary version parameter

-It's the same parameter as the one described in the [above section](#target-binary-version-parameter), and allows you to update the **semver** range that indicates which binary version(s) a release is compatible with.
+It's the same parameter as the one described in the [above section](#target-binary-version-parameter), and allows you to update the **semver** range that indicates which binary versions a release is compatible with.
 This can be useful if you made a mistake when originally releasing an update (for example, you specified `1.0.0` but meant `1.1.0`) or you want to increase or decrease the version range that a release supports (for example, you discovered that a release doesn't work with `1.1.2` after all).
 If this parameter is omitted, no change will be made to the value of the target release's version property.

 ```shell
 # Add a "max binary version" to an existing release